 - Do it cheaper

 These have inspired me to summarize another performance activity: evaluating benchmark accuracy.
-Good benchmarking rewards investment in engineering that actually improves performance, but, unfortunately, poor benchmarking is a lot more common.
-I have spent a lot of my career refuting bad benchmarks, and have developed such a knack for it that prior employers adopted a rule that no benchmark can be published unless approved by me.
+Accurate benchmarking rewards engineering investment that actually improves performance, but, unfortunately, inaccurate benchmarking is more common.
+I have spent much of my career refuting bad benchmarks, and have developed such a knack for it that prior employers would not publish benchmarks unless they were approved by me.
 Because benchmarking is so important for our industry, I'd like to share with you how I do it.

 Perhaps you're choosing products based on benchmark results, or building a product and publishing your own benchmarks.
 I recommend using the following benchmarking questions as a checklist: